pateldarsh20/Sniper/README.md

 2. Completed working of fav subfinder list
 3. Add logic for puting all in result directory
 4. Combine compare and sort the result
-5. Add logic for checking live domains
+5. Add logic for checking live domains {upload pending yet}

 ### NEXT